 Social Media Collaborators.
 The lowest barrier to entry is probably interacting with me and the book on social media and the blog.
 I use Twitter as a sounding board often.
 I also use the blog to test ideas and work out issues I’m trying to resolve.
 As things appear in your feed, feel free to engage.

 Collaborators.
 I will write the plans, outlines, and multiple drafts in Google Drive that are available for review, edits, and comments from anyone who feels led to contribute.
 This can be as big or little a task as you choose.
 It will require going to the Google Drive directory and commenting on documents in there.
+There will also be a form for you tell me your name and initials, so I can track who said what, and thank people appropriately when this is all over.

 Invited Critical Friends.
 I will also solicit a cadre of critical friends who are professionals in the field to provide feedback on particular chapters and a few will get an entire draft.
 If you get an email from me asking if you’re free talk on the phone sometime soon, be warned… This will be a big ask, which is why I’m saving it for people I feel comfortable imposing on.